 How do I determine if I am eligible for the Wayne Access program?

-Beginning fall 2017, first-year undergraduate students whose Free Application for Federal Student Aid (FAFSA) estimated family contribution (EFC) is 0-5000 are eligible to receive a Wayne Access Grant.
-Current students who enrolled before fall 2017 are not eligible for Wayne Access funds.
-You must be admitted to WSU by December 1, 2016.
+First-year undergraduate students whose Free Application for Federal Student Aid (FAFSA) estimated family contribution (EFC) is 0-5000 are eligible to receive a Wayne Access Grant.
+You must be admitted to WSU by December 1, 2020.

 How do I apply for the Wayne Access program?

 An application is not required for the Wayne Access program.
-In order to be considered for a 2017-18 award WSU must receive your 2017-18 FAFSA by March 31, 2017.
+In order to be considered for an award WSU must receive your FAFSA for the next academic year by March 1.
 Awards will be given until funding is exhausted.

 Can currently enrolled students qualify for the Wayne Access program?